Probing embedded topological modes in bulk-like GeTe-Sb$_2$Te$_3$ heterostructures: FOUR-BAND CONTINUUM MODEL

-The parameters of Sb$_2$Te$_3$ were derived in Ref.~\cite{zhang09} and are summarized in Tab.~\ref{tab:2}, where we define the zero of the energy scale at the Fermi level of Sb$_2$Te$_3$.
-Note that the parameters $A_2$ and $B_2$, which relate to higher-order terms in $k$, are set to zero since we only consider the region close to $\Gamma$ point.
+The parameters of Sb$_2$Te$_3$ were derived in Ref.~\cite{zhang09} and are summarised in Tab.~\ref{tab:2}, where we define the zero of the energy scale at the Fermi level of Sb$_2$Te$_3$.
 For calculations of multilayer structures, we also require parameter values for an effective model of the GeTe phase.
 Due to band inversion, the band gap of GeTe~(dRk) increases at the $L$ point in the rock salt structure~\cite{sa12,liebmann16}.
 The four-band model~(\ref{eq:hamiltonian}) is still applicable, where the $L$ point of the rock salt cell relates to the $\Gamma$ point in the conventional hexagonal cell.
 We construct an effective Hamiltonian of GeTe~(dRk) by fitting the first-principles data of the bulk unit cell presented in Sec.~\ref{sec:II2} near the $\Gamma$ point to our effective model.
 The parameter set is given in Tab.~\ref{tab:2}.
 Related parameters for a Hamiltonian that describes the GST225 (Kooi) phase are also given in Tab.~\ref{tab:2}.

-For a slab geometry with an interface in the $xy$-plane, we loose translational invariance in the $z$ direction.
-The Hamiltonian of a heterostructure takes the form~(\ref{eq:hamiltonian}) with $z$-dependent coefficients $A_1(z), A_2(z),\ldots$ etc: